scottlowry/ScottLowryNet/www/content/posts/2025/May/chatgpt-resume-generator.md

 The goal is to have ChatGPT generate a custom resume in HTML within VS Code that can be saved as a PDF using Word.
 HTML is used because it offers more control over styling and layout when converted to PDF.

-**If you're unable to use the ChatGPT macOS app, you can still copy/paste HTML between ChatGPT and VS Code.*
+**If you're unable to use the ChatGPT macOS app, you can still copy/paste HTML between ChatGPT and VS Code.
+You could use [Cursor](https://www.cursor.com/) as an alternative to both ChatGPT plus VS Code on Windows.*

 ## Initial Setup